The AWARE Studies: Prospective NDE Testing

 The AWARE I and II studies (2008–2023) placed hidden visual targets in cardiac arrest bays across multiple hospitals and attempted to verify out-of-body perceptions — finding no confirmed hits despite 2,060 cardiac arrests studied.

-The AWARE (AWAreness during REsuscitation) studies represent the most rigorous prospective scientific test of NDE claims ever designed.
-Shelves were installed above resuscitation equipment in hospital bays, each holding a randomly assigned hidden image visible only from the ceiling — where a person floating out of their body would theoretically be.
+The AWARE (AWAreness during REsuscitation) studies were designed as a prospective scientific test of near-death experience claims.
+Shelves were installed above resuscitation equipment in hospital bays, each holding a randomly assigned hidden image visible only from the ceiling — the vantage point from which a person floating out of their body would theoretically see.
 Cardiac arrest survivors were interviewed about any memories from their resuscitation.

 AWARE I (2014) enrolled 2,060 cardiac arrest cases across 15 UK and US hospitals.
 Of 140 survivors interviewed, nine had NDEs, but only one reported perceptions that could be checked against events in the room — and that patient was not in a room equipped with a target shelf.
 AWARE II (2023) expanded the protocol with audio stimuli in addition to visual targets.
 Of 567 cardiac arrests, 28 survivors were interviewed; six had NDE-like experiences, but none identified either the visual images or the audio stimuli.